Do you have Gap Cover?

 With affordable options ranging from R99 to R470 per month, more and more people are relying on TRA Gap Cover to assist them.
 Get peace of mind and consult with a broker to discuss your Gap Cover options.
 Alternatively, click here for more information.

-Note: All material on this website is provided for your information only and may not be construed as medical advice or instruction.
-No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals and/or intermediaries on any matter relating to their health and well-being.
-The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors at the time, and readers who fail to consult with appropriate health and/or financial authorities assume the risk of any injuries and/or liabilities etc. Errors and Omissions Excepted.
+Note: All material on this website is provided for your information only and may not be construed as medical advice, general advice, or instruction of any kind.
+No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals and/or intermediaries, or other relevant professionals, on any matter relating to their health and overall well-being.
+The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors at the time, and readers who fail to consult with appropriate health and/or financial authorities etc. assume the risk of any injuries and/or liabilities etc. Please note that Gap Cover is not a medical aid, and it is not a substitute for medical aid.
+Errors and Omissions Excepted.
 Terms and Conditions Apply.

 OUR LATEST NEWS